Why so much interest in Wyoming LLCs?

 4) Low Ongoing Costs - The formation fee and annual filing fees are relatively low for Wyoming LLCs.
 For those wanting to maintain a low overhead, this is a very attractive feature.

 5) Favorable State Law - Wyoming was the first state to allow for the formation of Wyoming LLCs.
 It has favorable state law protecting and limiting the liability of the members of a LLC.
 For those seeking to truly limit their liability, the Wyoming LLC is on the short list of entities to choose from.
+[UPDATE: This is actually very effective.
+I recently tried to collect a judgment from several subsidiary limited liability companies of a trust.
+I found that the LLCs created in Wyoming were more protected from collection than the ones created in Colorado.
+I was essentially blocked in Wyoming, but allowed to go forward in Colorado.]

 6) Office Location - Many registered agents specialize in providing "virtual offices" for their Wyoming LLC clients.
 When the registered agent forms the LLC, it gives the LLC a street and mailing address in Wyoming.
 This feature helps those who are engaging in commerce online from their homes.
 LLC owners can avoid having their home address made a public record.
 Instead, the registered agent's address is given as the LLC's address.